c-Rando/inQuizitive/README.md

 This is a quiz, serving to ask the user about a bunch of general United States trivia questions!!!

+# Opening inspector on this program in the browser will display a CORS policy error unless, the code is run using LiveServer.

 ## Deployed via Github...